sveinbjornt/Platypus/Documentation/Documentation.md

 If your script prints the string "QUITAPP\n" to STDOUT, the application will quit.

+### Clearing Output

+If your script prints the string "REFRESH\n" to STDOUT, the output text buffer will be cleared.
+This can for example be used to refresh a Web View for new HTML output.

 ### Loading a Website into a Web View